OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 # New in the Excel JavaScript API: Creating Data Analysis Web Add-ins for Excel using Pivot Tables.

 During this lab you will learn the basics on how to create pivot tables in Excel using the Excel JavaScript API.
-You will start by adding some sample data to build a Pivot Table from that looks like this: (Hierarchy: Farms with produce either organic or conventional)
+You will start by adding some sample data to build a Pivot Table from.
+The raw data worksheet that looks like this: (Hierarchy: Farms with produce either organic or conventional)

 ## ![Script Lab Tab](images/image7.png)